darrenks/atlas/docs/types.md

     123 // This is an integer
     'x // This is a char
     "abc" // This is a string, aka list of chars
-    1 2 3 // This is a list of integers constructed via implicit cons.
+    1,2,3 // This is a list of integers constructed via the snoc (cons on end) operator.
     () show // This is an empty list pretty printed ──────────────────────────────────
     123